These are inspired by Schwans Signature™ Raspberry white chocolate Scones. I added the lime!

 Drizzle with white chocolate

-- After the scones have cooled, warm 2 tablespoons of milk or cream in the microwave for about 10 seconds, or until warm.
+- After the scones have cooled, warm ½ tablespoon of milk or cream in the microwave with 1 tbsp lime juice for 5-10 seconds, or until warm.
 It won't take long!

-- Place about two tablespoons of chocolate chips in a small heat proof cup or bowl.
+- Place about four tablespoons of chocolate chips in a small heat-proof cup or bowl.

 Please don’t forget to rate the recipe!
 I hope you add these little darlings to your weekend menu!